mozilla-services/pyramid_whoauth/README.rst

     authn_policy = WhoAuthenticationPolicy(api_factory)
     config.set_authentication_policy(authn_policy)

-This will load the repoze.who configuration from the specific config file and hook it into Pyramid.
+This will load the repoze.who configuration from the specified config file and hook it into Pyramid.

 For convenience, you can alo specify all of the repoze.who configuration